Get to know what it’s like to visit this destination.

 Getting To Know Riga – Cruise Port Guide

 Riga is most famously home to the largest concentration of German Art Nouveau architecture in the world.
-Amongst that it combines a lovely old quarter full of historical importance, winding cobblestone lanes and high standing steeples, with modern innovation and a vibrant atmosphere.
-There are large, manicured parks; there’s a strong outdoor cafe culture; and there are some poignant buildings and landmarks that are certainly worth adding to any sightseeing wish list.
+Amongst that it combines a lovely old quarter, Vecrīga, part of a UNESCO World Heritage Site listed as “Historic Centre of Riga”.
+Within this there are large, manicured parks, a strong outdoor cafe culture and there’s a striking blend of architecture and landmarks that are certainly worth adding to any sightseeing wish list.

 Without a doubt, one of the most impressive and most visited parts of Riga is its Old Town which makes up the centre of the city on the eastern side of the Daugava River and located conveniently within a short walk of the cruise pier.
-Most of the buildings within the Old Town date back to between 1860 and 1914 and what makes the area really special, is the fact that it managed to avoid being developed during the period when Latvia was part of the USSR, like much of the suburbs of Riga were.
-The Old Town is a bit of a rabbit’s warren of cobblestone streets that don’t conform to any organized planning, but that just makes for fun explorations and uncovering hidden delights.
-Outstanding Medieval buildings stand next to neo classical and art nouveau structures, and all of these are interspersed with the odd ultra-modern shiny design.
+Most of the buildings within the Old Town date back to between 1860 and 1914.
+The city was largely unaffected by Soviet era development of the suburbs, so it retains its 19th century charm, intersected by cobblestone streets that twist and turn leading you past neo-classical and art nouveau architectural gems, and some medieval highlights.

 Along with many more museums, monuments, a bustling and large central market, plenty of shops, cafes, bars and restaurants, Riga is a fascinating destination full of history, culture and traditions.